ernstki/mediawiki-extensions-WikiUserInfo/README.md

 $wgGroupPermissions['user']['showuseroption'] = true;
 ```

-Bureaucrats and Administrators (sysops) will have the above extensions by
+Bureaucrats and Administrators (sysops) will have the above permissions by
 default.

-The "safe" options specify which additional bits of information about
+The "safe" options specified in `$wgWikiUserInfoSafeOptions` specify which
-your users _other_ users in the named `$wgGroupPermissions` will be able to see
+additional bits of information about your users _other_ users in the named
-through the use of this extension.
+`$wgGroupPermissions` will be able to see through the use of this extension.

 ## About that "1.0" release